 This section deals specifically with the maintenance of Yacht Associated Systems.
-This includes keels, sails, rigging, spars, and deck fittings.
-The marine diesel engine is dealt with under the Primary System Maintenance.
-Sail drive and Shaft drive are included in our Primary Drive System section.
-All other relevant boat systems are in the Secondary Maintenance System.
+This includes keels, sails, rigging maintenace, spars, and deck fittings.
+The boat engine is dealt with under the Primary System Maintenance.
+Sail drives and Shaft drives are included in our Primary Drive System section.
+All other relevant boat systems are in the Secondary Maintenance Plan.

 Two keel configurations, the encapsulated and fin (bolted keel) are covered by our Maintenance Programme.